Chronic Plaque Psoriasis Causes, Symptoms and Treatment

 Synonyms: psoriasis vulgaris (chronic stationary type)

-Psoriasis is a common, chronic, relapsing, inflammatory skin disorder with a strong genetic basis.
+Plaque psoriasis is a common, chronic, relapsing, inflammatory skin disorder with a strong genetic basis.
 Psoriasis is a T cell-mediated autoimmune disorder, resulting from the interaction between multiple genetic and environmental factors.
 T cells are induced to produce cytokines, which stimulate keratinocyte proliferation and the production of dermal antigenic adhesion molecules in the local blood vessels, further stimulating the T-cell cytokine response.

 - The prevalence of psoriasis is estimated to be about 1.3-2.2% in the UK, with the highest prevalence being in white people.